Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/update-en.md

 ### Assign `x` to Windows volume

 #### Select the Windows volume of the phone
-> use `list volume` to find it, it's usually the one before the last
+> Use `list volume` to find it, it's usually the one before the last

 ```diskpart
 select volume <number>